 I’ve always loved writing, reading, museums, galleries, the great outdoors and music.
-My family moved frequently.
+My family moved frequently due to our parents’ work.
 Books were our friends and museums, galleries and parks acquainted us with new places.
-Music brought us together.
+Music, humor and optimism brought us together.
 It all still works that way.

-Today, I focus on destination writing, mentoring people who read my grant books and on storyline research and narrative writing for pleasure reading books about natural and social history.
-It’s been a rewarding experience working with publishers like Harbour Publishing and Self-Counsel Press.
+I also write.
+I’m no John McPhee, but it’s been a rewarding experience working with publishers like Harbour Publishing and Self-Counsel Press.
 I’ve also written a children’s non-fiction book on paleontology and two fiction novels.
-On the education side, English and Anthropology studies at San Francisco State University and a Master of Arts from Royal Roads University gave me a wide range of information.
-I’ve won a number of awards independently and with colleagues.
+On the education side, English and Anthropology studies at San Francisco State University and a Master of Arts from Royal Roads University have given me a wide range of information and a world of colleagues.

 Discretion and objectivity are key elements in working with clients, especially for tackling projects with layers of information, governance, budgets and presentation.
 My job is to help you get the job completed–beginning, middle and end.